guimachiavelli/01/src/text/orgone-land.md

 none

-the only thing left for us to do is to act against the real enemy: our way of life, our values, our habits, our culture, our indifference.

 Orgone does more than just change the weather, it actually changes the dimensions vibrationally so that negative events like acts of terror, do not happen.
 This is high level magic or the secret if you like that better.
 Quantum changes within the matrix occur when we project and maintain high energy states.